Sauerkraut: a traditional gift for your gut, your bones and our overall health.

 00:05:18 We massage and we pack now.
 Once you’ve packed it, it’s not over yet, so just put the lid on very lightly or you could put a piece of cheesecloth over it, and we’re gonna let that sit for anywhere from 5 to 8 days.

 00:05:32 But every day you have homework to do, you have to pack it down twice a day.
-So when I but I like to do is in the morning, I’ll get up, I wash my hands, and then I will pack the cabbage again and just push it down because it a little bit will float to the top.
+I like to do is in the morning, I’ll get up, I wash my hands, and then I will pack the cabbage again and just push it down because a little bit will float to the top.

 00:05:49 Pack it down.
 Those little air bubbles will keep rising up.
 Put the lid lightly on it and let it sit again.

 00:05:54 I do it again before I go to bed at night.
 It’s almost like brushing your teeth, right?